A Comprehensive Guide to Social Engineering Prevention

 Although AV/EDR vendors often self-report high accuracy rates (often claiming100%), their ability to detect and block the millions of new malware programs created every week challenges those claims.

-Malware creators often monitor Google’s Virustotal (https://virustotal.com) service, which runs over 70 different AV/EDR engines to see when their malicious creation starts to get identified.
+Malware creators often monitor Google’s Virustotal (https://virustotal.com) service.
+The service runs more than 70 different AV/EDR engines to see when their malicious creation gets identified.
 The malware program then updates itself to a new, less detected variant.
 Using this method, a malware program can go days to months without reliable, widespread AV/EDR detection.

 Indeed, many ransomware programs exist for months to more than a year in the compromised environment, without any detection, before they execute their malicious behavior.
 Even with these accuracy issues, most organizations still feel obligated to run AV/EDR.
 Even if they don’t always catch malware, whatever they detect, and block represents a win for the protected environment.